bmschwa/tagspaces/README.md

 For developing purposes and local tests, the WebDAV version of the app can be started with the following yarn command:

     $ yarn run-web

+    (_How does that compare to running  npm run-script run-web-dev?)

 This command will start a local node.js-WebDAV server on `http://127.0.0.1:8000`.
 Open your browser and enter the following URL: